All Episodes

 Okay.

-Um I am I I'm always a curious person.
+I am, I'm always a curious person.

 And I grew up on a diet of a lot of processed food.

-And uh in order to solve my own problem, I had to start learning about the relationship between food and health outcomes.
+And in order to solve my own problem, I had to start learning about the relationship between food and health outcomes.

 And you got to understand that to your audience, you know, before the year, I don't know, 2010, most doctors in America believe there's no relationship between what you eat and the health outcomes that you experience.

-It was a very common belief, and it's still common among many doctors today.
+And it's still common among many doctors today.

 I mean, it's unbelievable, but that's what they believed.